 How do we approach the topic of ornament today?
-Can we learn to see and explore it as neither kitsch nor a relic – but in fact a possibility for new creativity and insight?
+Can we learn to see and explore it as neither kitsch nor a relic, but in fact as a possibility for new creativity and insight?
 What would happen if we, once again, allowed ornament to be a valid expression on its own terms?

 While the question of ornament resurfaces every now and then, it is often curiously invisible from a theoretical standpoint.
 With the modernist ideologies from the 20th century came not only a stigma and contempt toward ornament, but also a dismantling of the discourse of decoration itself.
 Our inability to appreciate ornament as anything other than mere surface is an interesting challenge in our cultural self-understanding, and a major issue for professionals across the creative fields.